Spring 2019 Mini-Grant applications were due February 1st.

 You must be a member of the PTSA to apply for a grant.
 Join the PTSA here!
 Teachers, staff members, club leaders and students at Sequoia High School may apply.

 What We Fund

 PTSA Mini-Grants are intended to enhance education at Sequoia High School, with “education” being understood in the broadest terms possible.
-Applicants are asked to explain how their proposed grant will benefit SHS students, staff and/or community and to relate their proposal to school learning objectives, curriculum and/or the goals of their club, community or program.
-With this in mind, Mini-Grants that are more likely to be funded are:
+Applicants are asked to explain how their proposed grant will benefit Sequoia’s students, staff and/or community.
+Applicants should also relate their proposal to school learning objectives, class curriculum, the goals of their club or program, and/or community needs.

-- Requests that will provide benefit for SHS in future years.
+- Will benefit Sequoia students in future years.

-Examples for grant funding could include classroom supplies and equipment, publications (books, magazines, newspapers, instructional CDs, videos, and software), electrical or electronic equipment, construction materials for small projects, admission fees, and teacher stipends for new programs.
+Grant funding could be awarded, for example, for: supplies/equipment for classrooms or clubs, publications (books, magazines, newspapers, instructional CDs, videos, software), electronic equipment, construction materials for campus projects, admission fees, and teacher stipends for new programs.

-Grant applicants are asked to spend some time researching the best prices for their desired items, whenever possible.
+Grant applicants are asked to spend some time researching the best prices for their desired items.
 Please note that the SHS library has relationships with wholesale book companies who often can obtain books at a discount, so please check with the library if books are part of your grant request.

 - Applicants must be members of the Sequoia PTSA.

 - The PTSA can only fund applications that benefit Sequoia High School.